GeorgetownMcCourt/divorce-prediction/README.md

 ### Use

-We are ceating a tool that accurate predicts if your are marriage status.
-Wether you are divorced, single or married, this tool will predict with an accuracy in the 80s percentage, given certain characteristics.
+We are ceating a tool that accurately predicts a person's marriage status.
+This tool will predict whether a person is divorced, single or married with an accuracy in the 80s percentage, given certain characteristics.

-We use decision trees model to predict the outcomes (divorced, single or married).
+We use a decision tree model to predict the outcomes (divorced, single or married).
 We create 3 different predictions.
 The first one is a decision model tree with CP = 0.01 (less precise and mid computing power), the second one we use CP = 0 (most precise and really high computing power), and the third one we use optimal CP (good precision and high computing power).

 ### Data Used